Joshh90/Instacart-Data-Analysis-Project-using-python-and-sql/README.md

 # Instacart-Data-Analysis-Project-using-python-and-sql
 ## Description:
-Performed data analysis on Instacart order records using SQL and Python to understand customer behavior and product trends.
-Processed and transformed data to calculate metrics such as reorder rates, product demand, and purchase patterns.
-Identified factors driving repeat orders and peak shopping periods.
-Provided insights to enhance inventory planning and targeted marketing efforts.
+In this project, I developed a comprehensive analytical framework to gain actionable insights into product sales and customer behaviors.
+By aggregating data from multiple sources, including product, department, and aisle-level details, I created a series of temporary tables to calculate key metrics such as total orders, reorder frequency, product add-to-cart behaviors, and purchase trends.

+Using SQL, I joined these insights to generate a unified view, allowing for an in-depth analysis of product performance, customer preferences, and purchase patterns across different departments and aisles.
+The results were summarized in a final report that provided a clear understanding of weekday vs. weekend purchases, unique product purchases, and average order times.
+This analysis supports better inventory management, targeted promotions, and enhanced product placement strategies for improved sales performance.

 ### About Instacart:
 *Instacart is an American company that provides a platform for online grocery delivery and pick-up services.
 It partners with local grocery stores and retailers to enable customers to shop for groceries and household items through the Instacart app or website.
 A personal shopper picks and delivers the orders to the customer's doorstep or prepares them for pick-up.*